-Detergent bottles and the likes are the worst kind of trash because they are large, colorful and almost impossible to re-purpose into anything useful.
+Detergent bottles and the likes are the worst kinds of trash because they are large, colorful, and almost impossible to re-purpose into anything useful.
 Almost.

 Enter googly eyes, the single invention that can transform literally anything on planet earth into something you want to love and care for.
 Even a trash can.

 So now every time you finish a bottle of something strange and colorful, don’t think of it as another problem in our oceans’ ongoing environmental crisis, but as a new addition to your growing population of classroom characters.

 Your copy of Millennium may have been worth $20 in 1999, but today that shiny little disc is only marginally more useful than a clothespin.
 And that’s only because both CD’s and clothespins can be used to make props.

 The thing about old CDs is that they hold a certain beauty.
 In fact, their rainbow reflections have come to inspire an entire movement around creating art from the discarded lyrics of 90’s pop culture.
 Here’s an example of someone taking the trend to new heights with a 65,000 CD ‘waste-scape’ installation.

 To make awesome props, however, you don’t need half a million CDs.
 Creed’s Human Clay can easily become a shiny round fish.
 Turn Coldplay’s Clocks into an actual clock.
 The possibilities are endless.